charkite/lis786-demo/index.md

 - Chicago, Illinois

-I created this site to be both a site for anyone to find reliable sources of nutrition information, along with a homebase for people wanting to utilze my services as a Registered Dietian Nutritionist and a media creator.
+I created this site to be both a site for anyone to find reliable sources of nutrition information, along with a homebase for people wanting to utilze my services as a Registered Dietitan Nutritionist and a media creator.

 Source: [Linkedin](https://www.linkedin.com/in/charleslkite/)